<<Read time: 4.5 minutes>>

 I know more than a few people still lamenting the loss of all the brew festivals that got cancelled this summer.
 There’s no shortage of places to get your craft beer fix, but there’s truly something special about a brewer’s fest.
 Which got us thinking… What if we could have a socially distanced fest?
 A weekend-long opportunity to sample several different beverages from different brewers and distillers – all with a heck of a bargain rolled into the deal?
 Enter...

-By signing up for the FREE Daddy of the Malt Craft Beverage Trail Pass, you gain access to Buy One, Get One pints at the local breweries and cocktails at the distilleries.
+By signing up for the free pass, you gain access to Buy One, Get One pints at the local breweries and cocktails at the distilleries.
 Redeem them all and at your last stop get a stainless-steel pint glass to take home with you!
 (And, speaking from experience, those suckers keep your beer COLD!!)

 Want us to make it even easier?
 Here's how the locals would do it: